goto-bus-stop/crossguid/README.md

 - adb is in your path.
 - You have an Android sdk setup including `ANDROID_HOME` environment variable.

-## Versions

-This is version 0.2 of CrossGuid.
-If you all already using CrossGuid and your code uses `GuidGenerator` then you are using version 0.1.
-Differences in version 0.2:

-- Put everything inside the namespace `xg` instead of using the global namespace.
-- Removed `GuidGenerator` class and replaced with the free function `xg::newGuid`.
-This is the way I originally wanted it to work but since Android is a special snowflake requiring state (`JNIEnv *`) I introduced the `GuidGenerator` class specifically so that there would be somewhere to store the `JNIEnv *` when running on Android.
-However, this basically meant complicating the library for the sake of one platform.
-In version 0.2 the goal is to design for the normal platforms and let Android be weird.
-In Android you just need to run `xg::initJni(JNIEnv *)` before you create any guids.
-The `JNIEnv *` is just stored as a global variable.
-- Added CMake build system.
-Instead of different scripts for each platform you can just run cmake and it should handle each platform (except Android which again is special).
-- Actual guid bytes are stored in `std::array<unsigned char, 16>` instead of `std::vector<unsigned char>`.
-- More error checking (like if you try to create a guid with invalid number of bytes).

-If you're happily using version 0.1 then there's not really any reason to change.

 ## Compiling

 Just do the normal cmake thing: